ClickHouse/ClickHouse/docs/en/sql-reference/functions/conditional-functions.md

 If the condition `cond` evaluates to a non-zero value, returns the result of the expression `then`, and the result of the expression `else`, if present, is skipped.
 If the `cond` is zero or `NULL`, then the result of the `then` expression is skipped and the result of the `else` expression, if present, is returned.

 You can use the [short_circuit_function_evaluation](../../operations/settings/settings.md#short-circuit-function-evaluation) setting to calculate the `if` function according to a short scheme.
-So `then` expression will be evaluated only on rows where `cond` is true, `else` expression – where `cond` is false.
+If this setting is enabled, `then` expression is evaluated only on rows where `cond` is true, `else` expression – where `cond` is false.
 For example, an exception about division by zero is not thrown when executing the query `SELECT if(number = 0, 0, intDiv(42, number)) FROM numbers(10)`, because `intDiv(42, number)` will be evaluated only for numbers that doesn't satisfy condition `number = 0`.

 **Arguments**